gjpelletier/PyOAE/README.md

 As an alternative, you can also download PyOAE.py from this github repository (https://github.com/gjpelletier/PyOAE) and add both functions to your own project.<br>

-# Example use of root-finding method for Jupyter Notebook or Google Colab
+# Example use of f_dTA with the root-finding method in Jupyter Notebook or Google Colab

 The first step is to install PyOAE from github as follows:<br>
 ```